testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 - users can [re-export Testing Library utils from a custom module](https://testing-library.com/docs/react-testing-library/setup/#configuring-jest-with-test-utils), so they won't be imported from a Testing Library package but a custom one.
 - users can [add their own Custom Queries](https://testing-library.com/docs/react-testing-library/setup/#add-custom-queries), so it's possible to use other queries than built-in ones.

-These customization possibilities make impossible for `eslint-plugin-testing-library` to figure out if some utils are related to Testing Library or not.
+These customization possibilities make it impossible for `eslint-plugin-testing-library` to figure out if some utils are related to Testing Library or not.
 Here you have some examples illustrating it:

 ```javascript
 import { render, screen } from '@testing-library/react';